-While we maintain cybersecurity insurance, our insurance may be insufficient or may not cover all liabilities incurred by such attacks.
+Our insurance may be insufficient or may not cover all liabilities incurred by cybersecurity incidents.
 We also cannot be certain that our insurance coverage will be adequate for data handling or data security liabilities actually incurred, that insurance will continue to be available to us on economically reasonable terms, or at all, or that any insurer will not deny coverage as to any future claim.
 The successful assertion of one or more large claims against us that exceed available insurance coverage, or the occurrence of changes in our insurance policies, including premium increases or the imposition of large deductible or co-insurance requirements, could have a material adverse effect on our business, including our financial condition, operating results, and reputation.

-We guarantee certain obligations of one of our wholly-owned subsidiaries, which guaranty is secured by a first-priority lien against substantially all of our assets, and contains financial covenants and other restrictions on our actions, which could limit our operational flexibility and otherwise adversely affect our financial condition.
+We guarantee certain obligations of one of our wholly-owned subsidiaries, which guaranty contains financial covenants and other restrictions on our actions, which could limit our operational flexibility and otherwise adversely affect our financial condition.

 One of our wholly-owned subsidiaries, Dave OD Funding has a senior secured debt facility with Victory Park Capital Advisors, LLC and its affiliates (the "Debt Facility").
-We have guaranteed up to \$25,000,000 of Dave OD Funding's obligations under the Debt Facility, and currently that limited guaranty is secured by a first-priority lien against substantially all of our assets.
+We have guaranteed certain of Dave OD Funding's obligations under the Debt Facility.
 The Debt Facility contains financial covenants and other restrictions on our actions, which could limit our operational flexibility and otherwise adversely affect our financial condition.